Create a New Pub/Sub Messaging Cache

 If a cache with the specified name already exists, you are prompted with an error message.

-It is recommended that you use JSON serialization if you are using ASP.NET 5.0 and above.
+As a recommended approach, use JSON serialization if you are using ASP.NET 5.0 and above.
 For more details click here.

 - Select the caching topology and any advanced options like Operation Timeout and Statistic Replication Interval.
 If you have selected the Partition-Replica Cache topology, you have to select a Replication Strategy, either Asynchronous or Synchronous.
 Click Next.